Aaronwangz/ScaleViM-PDD/README.md

   </pre>

 ---
+## 🙏 Acknowledgment

+Our project is based on **[EfficientViM](https://github.com/mlvlab/EfficientViM)**, and we are very grateful for this excellent work.
+Their efficient state-space model provides a new benchmark for many image domains.

+---
+## 📫 Contact
-Stay tuned for the full release, including training/inference code and detailed documentation.
-If you have any questions, please feel free to contact us at aaron@ahut.edu.cn
+If you have any questions, please feel free to contact us:
+✉️ aaron@ahut.edu.cn